biocommons/biocommons.seqrepo/README.md

 query response caching.
 It defaults to 1 million but can also be set to "none" to be unlimited.

+SEQREPO_FD_CACHE_MAXSIZE sets the lru_cache size for file handler caching during FASTA sequence retrievals.
+It defaults to 0 to disable any caching, but can be set to a specific value or "none" to be unlimited.
+Using a moderate value (>10) will greatly increase performance of sequence retrieval.

 ## Developing

 Here's how to get started developing: